bruddaa/filterlists-adblock/README.md

 ### Contribute:
 Everyone is welcome to contribute by easily opening an issue to report a problem or add missing elements to the lists.
-Note: Before contributing please read the category definitions and rules: HERE
+Note: Before contributing please read the category definitions and rules: [HERE](./RULES%20OF%20CONTRIBUTION.md)
 ###### *Try to avoid contributing cookie elements because when you use an adblocker that blocks such annoyances and you still see some, it is mostly because they serve a purpose on the website and are necessary for it to work.

 ### License:
-This filter list is licensed under GNU GENERAL PUBLIC LICENSE.
+These filter lists are licensed under GNU GENERAL PUBLIC LICENSE.